marktmiller/atari-8-bit-projects/parr-vm/README.md

 BR - 6, 0 parameters - BRanch always - Branches to given address in program memory.

-BRT - 7, 1 addr. parameter - BRanch if True - Pops value from stack, and branches to given address in program memmory, if
+BRT - 7, 1 addr. parameter - BRanch if True - Pops value from stack, and branches to given address in program memory, if
                              the popped value is 1.

 BRF - 8, 1 addr. parameter - BRanch if False - Pops value from stack, and branches to given address in program memory, if